 Clean the bath plug and drains

-We’ve all made that stomach churning discovery of hair build up around the plug hole, so it is wise to remove hair from this location on a regular basis.
+, We’ve all made that stomach churning discovery of hair build up around the plug hole, so it is wise to remove hair from this location on a regular basis.
 To clean the drain and pipes, pour around half a cup of bicarbonate of soda down the bath plug hole, followed by the same volume of white vinegar.
-This mixture will foam in the pipework and help to break down blockages.
+This mixture will foam in the pipework and help to break down blockages, obviously if those blockages build up it might require you to call a plumber near you to unblock the blockage.
 Finally pour boiling water down the plug hole to rinse away debris.